Nobi-2/Nobi-2/README.md

 -  Hi, I’m @Nobi-2
-- 👀 I’m interested in ...
+- 👀 I’m interested in (seacrat)
-- 🐈‍⬛ I’m currently learning ...
+- 🐈‍⬛ I’m currently learning - nothing
 - 🖤 I’m looking to collaborate on
 - 😶 How to reach me wa.me/+919179603804